-None of which made the decision to take him back any easier.
+None of which made the decision to take him back to the shelter any easier.
 On the four-hour drive back to Manhattan, Paolo slept peacefully until we edged into the city.
 Suddenly he shot up and shoved his snout through the small opening in the window, deliriously inhaling his beloved urban smells.
 I was weeping when the behavioral psychologist met us on the sidewalk, and I cried most of the way home.
 Paolo, the dog shrink promised in an email the next day, was doing just fine.

 For months I dreamed about Paolo.
-I fretted endlessly, but resisted the urge to contact the rescue agency because I knew separation was best for both of us.
+I fretted endlessly, but resisted the urge to contact the dg rescue agency because I knew separation was best for both of us.
 When, finally, I broke down and called, the news was good.
 At least one placement subsequent to ours had not worked out, but now Paolo was headed to a tryout in what everyone hoped would be a forever home with a family experienced in caring for troubled animals.
 “Fingers crossed,” said the agency official who had worked with us many months before.

 This story has a further happy ending.
 After returning Paolo back to New York rescue, I felt like a heel, unworthy of dog ownership.
 Then one day I found myself poring over Labrador dog rescue sites.
 This time we moved cautiously, sending a cool-headed friend to check out a promising candidate we identified in another state.
 Jackson, a 5-year-old black Lab, is asleep beside me as I write.
 He is the love of our lives.